vexip-ui/vexip-ui/docs/en-US/component/select.md

 :::

-:::demo select/loading
+:::demo select/custom

-### Loading
+### Custom Option

-The loading state of the select can be controlled through the `loading` prop.

-If you want to be read-only when loading, you need to add the `loading-lock` prop.
+In some cases, the display of options, the display of the selector label, and the value of options need to be different, which can be implemented by combining the `label` prop and default slot.

 :::